Once upon a time, way back in 2013, we had a retirement budget that was waaaaay higher than our current plan.

 How has your definition of happiness evolved over time?

-If you’re not retired yet, how will this effect when you retire?
+If you’re not retired yet, how will this affect when you retire?

 If you’re already retired, how did your happiness evolution affect your retirement date?